 - Single fin

-Boardworks has created a longboard surfboard that can be used by rippers, beginners and wake surfers.
-The versatility of this board comes from its slightly sharper shape and user-friendly design.
+Boardworks created a longboard surfboard that rippers, beginners and wake surfers can all use.
+The versatility of this soft top long surfboard comes from its slightly sharper shape and user-friendly design.

-This board is very lightweight, but still incredibly durable.
-This is thanks to its fully glassed EPS foam core, with a soft EVA outer skin wrapped around.
-The high impact areas of the nose and tail use a high-density EVA block for better protection.
-There is also a maple stringer running down the centre.
+This board is very lightweight but still incredibly durable, thanks to its fully glassed EPS foam core with a soft EVA outer skin.
+The high-impact areas of the nose and tail use a high-density EVA block for better protection.
+A maple stringer runs down the centre.

 The board comes with a built-in traction pad for the rear foot.
-However, you will still need a coating of wax over the rest of the upper surface.
+However, you will still need a wax coating over the rest of the upper surface.
 You also get real Future fin boxes and fins – not rubber fins like other foam boards.